 DIY Planner offers free templates you can print yourself, and they’re gorgeous.
 There are several different styles to mix and match.
 Calendars, contact info pages, several types of to do lists and action item lists, note pages, journal pages, pages for logging your exercise and calories burned… oh, just everything.
 You can even print off a receipt envelope, using a regular envelope.

-Eliza Ellis offers some very pretty yet simple monthly planner pages.
+Emily Ley offers some very pretty yet simple monthly planner pages.
 These are perfect if you like something that’s attractive looking, but not full of features you don’t want.
 And there are a lot of other types of pages for brain dumps, meeting notes, color coding… stuff for teachers, stuff for home, stuff for family binders… even kitchen measurements.

 Erin Rippy has a great collection of weekly planner pages with beautiful binder covers and inspirational quotes.
 It also comes with contact pages and a set of monthly dates to remember which could be used as monthly planner pages.